Day of Surgery

 - Activity level or any activity restrictions

-And we want to know how you’re doing when you get home.
-That means you’ll get a call from us the day after surgery, so we can check in with you, find out how you’re feeling and answer any questions.
+We want to know how you’re doing when you get home.
+Our nurses will give you a call after surgery to see how you're feeling and answer any questions or concerns.